sara-nl/swiftdocs/source/Pages/Clients/curl.rst

 Object versioning
 =================

-Is not turned on at the moment
+Object versioning is not turned on at the moment.